jmguevarra/local-json-server/readme.md

 1. Create folder and add app.js and database_name.json
 2. Install json server "npm install -g json-server"
 3. Add data in your database.json file
 4. Using Powershell or Git Bach.
 Use this command "json-server --watch db.json".
-If Error comes up goto the Common Problems at the bottom.
 5. Then its done with localhost:3000 - https://prnt.sc/13h9qsu

-## Common Problems
-    Error : "json-server.ps1 cannot be loaded because the execution of scripts is disabled on this system.
-Please see "get-help about_signing" for more details."
-    Solution:
-        - Using windows powershell or Git Bash. > Type "Get-ExecutionPolicy -List" to check the Policies
-        - Set-ExecutionPolicy -Scope LocalMachine Unrestricted

 # To Run node App
     Just type in gitbash/powershell/terminal/cmd "node app.js"